Fun facts about grandparents

-Grandparents day falls on September 13th and is a day for celebrating the connections between different generations.
+Grandparent’s Day falls on September 11th and is a day for celebrating the connections between different generations.
 The roots of Grandparents Day trace back to 1956 when a West Virginia mother organized a celebration to honor the many nursing home residents in her community.
 It was recognized as a national holiday in 1978.
 To continue the tradition in honoring our grandparents who bring joy and wisdom to our lives here are some fun facts!

-- Grandparents are intellectually curious.
+6. Grandparents are intellectually curious.
 71% say reading is one of their favorite activities.
 The same percentages were coming up when reviewing these stats